dcano/westgard-poc/README.md

-Simple PoC for implementing westgard rules using ja-rules library.
+Simple PoC for implementing westgard rulesToExecute using ja-rulesToExecute library.